robomechanics/Saltation-Tutorials/README.md

    These generated functions are named: `calc_A.m`, `calc_f1.m`, `calc_salt12.m`, etc. **Do not modify these directly**.

 3. **Modifying or Modeling a New System**:
-   - To model a new system or modify the existing one, you need to update the expressions in the `bouncing_dynamics.m` file.
+   - To model a new system or modify the existing one, you need to update the expressions in the `bouncing_dynamics.m` file and rerun the optimization in `main.m`.

 4. **Trajectory Optimization**:
    - The optimization is performed using the `hilqr.m` class.
 This class handles the forwards/backwards passes of the hybrid iLQR algorithm.